Arlan D. Melendez, Chairman

 34 Reservation Road

 Phone: (775) 329-2936

 Arlan D. Melendez, Reno-Sparks Indian Colony Chairman

-Arlan D. Melendez is the chairman of the Reno-Sparks Indian Colony, a position he has held for over 25 years.
+Arlan D. Melendez is the chairman of the Reno-Sparks Indian Colony, a position he has held for almost 27 years.
 His uninterrupted leadership is unprecedented in Indian Country, as are his appointments to federal, state and tribal government posts.

 A U.S. Armed Forces veteran, Melendez served in the U.S. Marine Corps during the Vietnam Era and is a Selective Service local board member.
 He graduated from Truckee Meadows Community College and attended the University of Nevada.

 First elected to the Tribal Council in 1987, Melendez has served as treasurer and vice-chairman of his tribe.
 Under his direction, the Colony has maintained a strong and fiscally sound government and has become a very progressive tribe.
 The RSIC has taken advantage of its strategic location within a metropolitan area to create a viable economic tax base which has allowed the tribe to purchase land and attract business development to the reservation.

 Under Chairman Melendez’s leadership, the RSIC has partnered with the State of Nevada, Washoe County, the cities of Reno and Sparks, and the Bureau of Indian Affairs to put 108 acres into Trust Land.
 This remarkable collaboration has expanded the RSIC’s total land base to over 2,000 acres.